mathischeap/phyem/web/source/gallery/index.rst

 Problem solving
 ---------------

-Below, different kinds of problems are solved as demonstrations.
-They are, from *simple* to *complicated* ones,
+Below, different kinds of problems are solved as demonstrations,

 .. toctree::
    :maxdepth: 1